 About Our Fellowship

-The Motility and Functional Bowel Disorders Fellowship is not funded at this time but accepts rolling applications from applicants with sponsored external funding.
+The GI Motility and Functional Bowel Disorders Fellowship is not funded at this time but accepts rolling applications from applicants with sponsored external funding.

 GI Motility and Functional Bowel Disorders affect a large percentage of the